-Obstetric and gynecologic ultrasound tests, or sonograms, are conveniently performed here in our offices by our experienced staff.
+Obstetric and gynecology ultrasound tests, or sonograms, are conveniently performed here in our offices by our experienced staff.
 All scans are reviewed by your physician and the information gained will be used in determining the next course of action.

 We understand that for the obstetrical patient, the viewing of your new baby is exciting for all.
 We welcome one or two adults to be present with you during your sonogram but children are not allowed.
 Our technicians are trying to get the best views possible and intense concentration is required.
-The presence of a child is distracting and may lend to mistakes or delays.
+The presence of a child is distracting and may lead to mistakes or delays.
 Please make childcare arrangements so we do not have to reschedule.

 3-D and 4-D Sonograms

-Click here or on the photo for a slide show
+Click here or on the photo for a slide show.

 The 3D ultrasound and 4D ultrasound are for your personal enjoyment and are not a medically useful or indicated procedure.
 Thus, they are not covered by your insurance.
 Please call the schedulers for times and costs.